NYUAD-IM/artintel/StableDiffusion.md

 # Outpainting (and repainting)

 Outpainting is a technique to extend an existing image to a larger canvas.
 The existing image is extended outwards.
+You can also erase parts of the existing image and repaint them.

 - [stablediffusion infinity](https://huggingface.co/spaces/lnyan/stablediffusion-infinity) - Outpainting with Stable Diffusion on an infinite canvas
   - Watch the video for instructions on the (rather confusing) UI